doublescoop/Interactive-Lab-Hub/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
+The device looks like a physical board game device with a eye-catching owl figure standing on it.
+It has a box to contain the Pi and hide the sensor and wires that players don't need to see.

+The box has three texts on it to guide the players: i)Title of the game ii) Score sign iii) how to start the game.
+Font size(big->small) and the layout(top->bottom) follows the importance of the information.

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device